Board

 Tom Wozniak

-Tom is a Financial Advisor for Pintler Wealth Management Group of Wells Fargo Advisors.
+Tom is a retired Financial Advisor for Pintler Wealth Management Group of Wells Fargo Advisors.
 He began his financial services career as a Financial Advisor with Merrill Lynch in 1995 after 10 years as the Director of Finance for a large regional health care organization and 5 years as a CPA in public accounting.
 He has served on the boards and volunteered for many community organizations such as American Red Cross, Watson Children’s Shelter, Providence Montana Health Foundation, Missoula United Way, and the Missoula Downtown Lions Club.

 -